This Old World - Articles

 Cities are governed and life is lived at many levels.
 At the top, there are institutions that serve the entire city.
 They are either so large or so specialized in their nature that they require an entire city to support them.
 Professional sports teams, large galleries and museums, or a rowing club would be examples of these.

 A second level would be districts that share a mutual commercial or social objective.
 Community Development Corporations are typical of these.
 These organizations tend to mediate between the individual person and large institutions.
 By banding together with people of like interest and working through leaders of other interest groups, a dynamic can be reached to achieve localized goals through a larger governmental or commercial entity.
-Finally, at the bottom of the hierarchy, there is the individual.
-The needs and desires of the individual must be served by these other levels to ensure a quality of life that is acceptable and stable.

 The second section of Jacobs book, subtitled Diversity, discusses her primary thesis of the text, the Four Conditions for Diversity.
 They are fairly simple tenets that are easily understood though somewhat difficult to implement through the actions of individuals and through the legislative process.
 They can not stand individually but, when they are implemented concurrently, result in a successful neighborhood.